necrux/lifx-cli/README.md

 # The Unofficial LIFX CLI

-Playing around with the LifX API with the goal of creating a feature-rich CLI.
+This is a work in progress to create a feature-rich LIFX CLI.

+**This project is not affiliated with or endorsed by LIFX.**

 ## Installation